 5.1.1.
 Emerald Lake Lodge

-But, in case, if something important occurs you may use the Wi-Fi available at the main lodge.
 The rich history inside the walls of this lodge will fascinate you.
-The lodge has quite well facilities of a dining area, an antique-looking fireplace, huge verandas with reading and sitting areas and a games room.
+The lodge has exceptionally good facilities, a dining area, an antique-looking fireplace, huge verandas with reading and sitting areas, and a games room.

 5.2.
 Wapta Falls